Types of tenant

 Non standard tenancies

 There are several types of lettings which are outside the standard letting governed by an assured shorthold tenancy agreement.
-These are company or corporate lets and holiday lets and regulated tenancies.
+These are company or corporate lets and holiday lets and regulated tenancies which I have referred to above.

 Company lets are where a landlord lets their residential investment property to a company rather than an individual tenant.
 In order to do this a landlord will need a specific type of tenancy agreement.
 Company lets can be very lucrative in that corporate tenants are often prepared to pay a premium in order to accommodate their staff and keep them happy.
 Landlords letting high value properties where the annual rental is above £25,000 pa also lies outside the provisions of an assured shorthold tenancy.